HarryLi98/harryli98.github.io/content/post/EME.md

 ## Advanced Microeconomics
 We covered general equilibrium theory and models of bargaining and competition in the first half of the module, and decision making under uncertainty, auctions and moral hazard in the second half.

-This module was the easiest, and we never had to apply most of the theorems we learnt in the introductory course.
+This module was quite easy, and we never had to apply most of the esoteric theorems we learnt in the introductory course.

 ## Stochastic Processes
 This was a nice half-module that gave an introduction to stochastic processes.
 The main topics were Martingales, Poisson Processes, Brownian motion, stochastic differential equations and diffusion processes, with applications to finance.
 Having prior knowledge of measure theory was useful.